jonathan-on07/GBM-Simulation/README.md

 Jonathan Nkana

-Bachelor of Science in Actuarial and Financial Mathematics
+Bachelor of Science in Actuarial and Financial Mathematics - University of Pretoria